Logo

 This type of testing enables product teams to understand the impact of a feature and determine which of the three buckets above the feature is likely to be in!

 Simple feature flagging systems let you turn features on and off and control gradual rollout, but don’t offer automatic A/B tests and analysis.
 Simple experimentation systems let you do something similar — but introduce too much overhead for use on every feature rollout.
-Statsig makes it easy to feature flag and measure changes.
+Statsig makes it easy to feature gate and measure changes.

 KPIs